thompson42/pyspark-dse-cookbook/README.md

 Save the file and run the Spark job again -> Success: An OUTER JOIN has performed the schema merging for you where a UNION failed due to column count mismatch.

-## Section 4: PySpark scripts for ARCHIVING data from real-time cluster -> Data Lake
+## Section 4: PySpark scripts for OFFLOADING data from real-time cluster -> Data Lake

 Options: Cassandra transaction table TWCS Monthly